LorenzMu/udocoin/README.md

 ## Udocoin Miner

-Before starting, open a Powershell window as an Administrator and execute the following command to be able to execute the Udocoin Powershell starting script.
+Before starting, you might need to open a Powershell window as an Administrator and execute the following command to be able to execute the Udocoin Powershell starting script.

 ```sh
 set-executionpolicy remotesigned
 ```